lolosp/laurespake/content/lab/main/index.md

 ---
 ## Configure page content in wide column
-title: "About our lab" # leave blank to exclude
+title: "About the lab" # leave blank to exclude
 number_featured: 1 # pulling from mainSections in config.toml
 use_featured: true # if false, use most recent by date
 number_categories: 0 # set to zero to exclude